Scale-Dependent Gravitational Couplings in Parameterised Post-Newtonian Cosmology: Mathematical formalism

 The PPNC approach therefore gives us a remarkable set of equations, parameterised by four functions of time (\ref{funcs}) subject to one constraint (\ref{int}), from which we can write both the background equations (\ref{eqn_ppncbkgd1})-(\ref{eqn_ppncbkgd2}) and the small and large-scale limits of the perturbation equations (\ref{pert1})-(\ref{eqn_parammomcon}), including the fully non-linear regime.

-The equations presented above are expected to represent the cosmological behaviour of any theory of gravity that fits into the PPN framework, in terms of direct generalizations of the PPN parameters\footnote{Note that theories of gravity that involve screening are as yet not included in this approach, as they do not directly fit into the PPN framework.}.
+The equations presented above are expected to represent the cosmological behaviour of any theory of gravity that fits into the PPN framework, in terms of direct generalizations of the PPN parameters.
 What remains to be understood is how the functions $\mu$, $\zeta$ and $\mathcal{G}$ interpolate between the large and small-scale limits presented above.
 In this study we will examine how some simple theories behave in this transition regime, and compare their behaviour to the simplest elementary functions.
 Knowledge of how these functions behave as they transition between the large and small-scale limits is important for understanding the formalism, and may be significant for the calculation of some cosmological observables, as well as direct integration of the parameterised equations.

-We assume that the transition region is within the linear regime, so that we can safely expand the mass density as $\rho = \bar{\rho} + \delta \rho$, and so that the gravitational physics is tractable without having to perform N-body simulations (see Refs. \cite{nlpaper, sankar} for a discussion of this in the context of modified gravity).
+{ The PPNC framework does not require density contrasts to be small.
+However, in this work we are interested in studying the transition regime between large and small scales, which is within the regime we expect to well approximated by linear perturbation theory.
+This is because the small-scale end of the linear perturbation regime overlaps with the regime in which post-Newtonian expansions are valid.
+As all non-linear cosmological structure formation happens within the post-Newtonian regime, the transition away from small-scales must occur within the perturbative regime.
+As a result, for the remainder of this work} we can safely expand the mass density as $\rho = \bar{\rho} + \delta \rho$ so that the gravitational physics is tractable without having to perform N-body simulations (see Refs. \cite{nlpaper, sankar} for a discussion of this in the context of modified gravity).
 The small-scale end of the range of $k$-values that we will consider (with $L\lesssim 100\,$Mpc) is then assumed to be well-approximated by post-Newtonian expansions so that the results in Eq. (\ref{eqn_musmall}) can be applied \cite{Goldberg_2017a}, while on the largest scales we can use the limits given in Eqs. (\ref{eqn_lowkgamma})-(\ref{eqn_bigglarge}).
 Linearising in all perturbations then allows us to write the Fourier space versions of Eqs. (\ref{pert1})-(\ref{eqn_parammomcon}) as

 where we have followed the usual convention of using the same symbols for quantities defined in Fourier space and real space to avoid further cluttering our notation.
 It is the scale dependence of the Fourier space couplings $\mu$, $\xi$, and $\mathcal{G}$ that will be investigated below\footnote{We note that in the large and small-scale limits described by Eqs. (\ref{eqn_musmall})-(\ref{eqn_bigglarge}) it makes no difference whether $\mu$, $\xi$ and $\mathcal{G}$ are defined in Fourier space or real space, as in both limits they are scale-independent.}.